 But residents cracking jokes to make it through the constant power outages are just getting started.

-Trevor Noah, one of his country's most popular comedians, will join the cast of Jon Stewart's nightly show this month.
+Trevor Noah, one of his country's most popular comedians, joined the cast of Stewart's nightly show earlier this year.

 The latest weapon in the fight against poachers: Puppies